Love Patrol: Broadcasting

 The first season premiered on television in Vanuatu and in Fiji starting in April 2007, and contained ten episodes, focused on Elizabeth, one of the main characters.
 It has subsequently been broadcast in the Cook Islands, Kiribati, New Zealand, Australia, Papua New Guinea, Samoa, the Solomon Islands, Tonga and Tuvalu, with plans to distribute the series on DVD throughout the region.
-In New Zealand, the first season was broadcast on Māori Television from May 2008.
+In New Zealand, the first season was broadcast on Whakaata Māori (Māori Television) from May 2008.
 In Papua New Guinea, it was broadcast on CHM Supersound channel.
 In Fiji, it was broadcast by Fiji TV, which then conducted a survey and found that "up to 15% of the whole population watched the whole series".
 Subsequently, season 1 was translated into French by the Secretariat of the Pacific Community, and released on DVD under the title L'Amour sous haute surveillance.

 A second season went into production in 2008.
 It took "about one year of hard work to get the funding, writing the stories and doing the shooting at the various locations in Vanuatu", including eighteen weeks of shooting.

 The first four episodes of season 2 were screened at the Asia Pacific HIV AIDS Conference in Bali in August 2009.
 They were then screened at Wan Smolbag's Smolbag Haos in Vanuatu on 6 September.
 All ten episodes were broadcast on local television, one a week, from October.
 Initial episodes were also broadcast in cinemas in Fiji in October 2009, and in the Solomon Islands in December.
-It is due to be broadcast throughout the region on ABC International, Māori TV and several Pacific Island channels.
+It is due to be broadcast throughout the region on ABC International, Māori Television and several Pacific Island channels.

 The third season also consisted of ten episodes.
 Production began in August 2009, and was completed in December.
 The filming of season 4 began in July 2010, funded by the Secretariat of the Pacific Community, AusAID and NZAID.

 The fourth season was completed in December 2010 and WSB received funding from AusAid to allow a fifth season to be filmed.

 Season 5 began to air in October 2012, with a focus on "socially transmitted infections such as HIV, crime, gender inequality, family breakdowns violence, politics and also on the effects on the entry of guns into the country".
 At that time, season 6 "ha[d] been written and filming [was] in process".